nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This command adds a guest to GuestBook.

-This command is typically used to check in a guest with their personal and room details.
+This command is typically used to **check a guest in** to your hotel with their personal and room details.

 #### Format: `add n/NAME p/PHONE e/EMAIL rm/ROOM dr/DATE_RANGE ng/NUMBER_OF_GUESTS [rq/REQUEST]`